-We had approximately 77,000 employees as of December 31, 2018.
-For our pay ratio disclosure with respect to 2017 compensation, we calculated median gross wages for our employee population and identified our median employee, who we determined to be a crew member.
-There has been no change in our employee population or employee compensation arrangements that we believe would significantly impact our pay ratio disclosure.
-We have therefore used the same median employee for our pay ratio disclosure with respect to 2018 compensation, as permitted by Item 402(u) of Regulation S-K. The median employee's total compensation for 2018, calculated consistent with Item 402(c) of Regulation S-K, was \$19,396.
-This figure includes gratuities directly billed to our guests, but excludes any cash gratuities paid directly to the employee by guests.
+We had approximately 85,400 employees as of December 31, 2019.
+For our pay ratio disclosure with respect to 2019 compensation, we calculated median gross wages for our employee population and identified our median employee, who we determined to be a crew member.
+The median employee's total compensation for 2019, calculated consistent with Item 402(c) of Regulation S-K, was \$17,303.
+This figure includes gratuities directly billed to our guests but excludes any cash gratuities paid directly to the employee by guests.
 It also excludes room and board, which is provided to our crew members without charge.
-Based upon this methodology and the CEO's total compensation, as set forth in the Summary Compensation Table, we estimate the ratio of our CEO pay to the median employee's pay is 640:1.
+Based upon this methodology and the CEO's total compensation, as set forth in the Summary Compensation Table, we estimate the ratio of our CEO pay to the median employee's pay is 830:1.